kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/unsealer.md

       ...
 ```

+Here, we are going to describe the various attributes of the `spec.unsealer` field.

 ### unsealer.secretShares

 `unsealer.secretShares` is an optional field that specifies the number of shares to split the master key into.
 It accepts integer value.
 The default vault is `5`.